 Montréal neighbourhood: Discover Old Montréal

-No visit to Montréal is complete without exploring Old Montréal and the Old Port, the city’s postcard-pretty historic districts.
-And while the area’s iconic history lives on in Montréal en Histoires - Cité Mémoire's eye-popping nightly app-triggered projections, Old Montréal is one of the city’s most dynamic and constantly evolving areas.
-Proving age ain’t nothing but a number, Montréal's oldest quartier is one of its most modern, where history meets high tech, haute couture, and gourmet delights.
-Old Montréal’s future is so bright, we’ve gotta wear shades!
+No visit to Montréal is complete without exploring Old Montréal and the Old Port, the city’s iconic postcard-pretty historic districts.
+And while the area’s glittering history lives on in its cobblestoned streets and soaring archways, Old Montréal is one of the city’s most dynamic and constantly evolving areas.
+Proving age ain’t nothing but a number, Montréal's oldest quartier is one of its most modern, where history meets high tech, haute couturefashion, and gourmet delights.
+With a surprise around every corner, Old Montréal is the perfect blend of old-school charm and a forward-looking future.

 The Pointe-à-Callière Archaeology and History Complex marks the spot where Montréal was founded in 1642 and houses a plethora of artefacts from throughout the city’s early history.
 The museum also offers a rare opportunity to head underground to the city’s foundational roots via the Memory Collector, a cutting-edge visual and sound experience in the neighbourhood’s old river-routing sewer system.

-After exploring underground, it’s time to go up!-up!-up! to take in the stellar views across Old Montréal’s angled rooftops and the St. Lawrence River atop La Grande Roue de Montréal.
-With heated, comfortable cars perfect for groups or a romantic moment, La Grande Roue’s calming vistas make for a picturesque rest on a bustling day.
+After exploring underground, it’s time to go up!-up!-up! to take in the stellar views across Old Montréal’s angled rooftops and the St. Lawrence River atop the La Grande Roue de Montréal ferris wheel.
+With heated, comfortable cars perfect for groups or a romantic moment, La Grande Roue’s calming vistas make for a picturesque rest on a bustling day and looks darn good in a photo too.

 Let’s get artsy!

-Old Montréal is home to several forward-looking galleries, featuring works by the leading names in contemporary art.
-The Phi Centre's focus on trend-setting VR and digital arts will keep your finger on the pulse, while its partner the PHI Foundation for Contemporary Art has hosted works from both big names and up-and-comers.
-At Old Montréal’s border, the Fonderie Darling houses monumental works within the shell of the former Darling Brothers Foundry, and its open-air Quartier Éphémère terrasse space is a gathering spot for artists and art lovers alike.
+Old Montréal is home to several cutting-edgearts spaces, featuring works by leading names in contemporary art.
+PHI's focus on trend-setting VR, digital arts and unique concert experiences will keep your finger on the pulse, while its partner the PHI Foundation for Contemporary Art hostsenticing exhibitions featuring both big names and the latest up-and-comers.
+At Old Montréal’s border, the Fonderie Darling houses monumental works within the shell of the former Darling Brothers Foundry, and its open-air Quartier Éphémère terrasse space is a gathering spot for artists and art lovers alike through the warmer months.

 Transformation in light

-AURA (created by the magicians at Moment Factory) at the Notre-Dame Basilica of Montréal returned in autumn 2021 with a new, revamped edition.
-A marvel of video mapping, awe-inspiring light and a thrilling soundtrack, AURA transforms the Basilica into a living, breathing immersive environment you won’t soon forget.
+The AURA Experience (created by the magicians at Moment Factory) at the Notre-Dame Basilica of Montréal presents an eye-popping marvel of video mapping, awe-inspiring light and a thrilling soundtrack, transforming the Basilica into a living, breathing immersive environment you won’t soon forget.

 Time for a cuppa

-Old Montréal’s cozy cafés cover a full range of moods from the breathtaking Crew Collective & Café to the design-savvy Tommy, the film set worthy Le Petit Dep, to the Mile End mainstay Cafe Olimpico outlet.
+Old Montréal’s cozy cafés cover a full range of moods from the breathtaking Crew Collective & Café to the design-savvy Tommy, the film set worthy local chain Le Petit Dep’s Saint-Paul and Saint-Sulpice locations, to the Mile End mainstay Cafe Olimpico's charming outlet on Saint-Vincent Street.
 Bringing a taste of the west out east, Vancouver’s 49th Parallel's unique blends have recently arrived to McGill Street (and they’ve brought their famous Lucky’s Donuts along for the ride too).
-And if you’ve got some things to catch up, bring a laptop and enjoy some of the best co-working spaces.
+And if you’ve got some things to catch up on, bring a laptop and enjoy some of the best co-working spaces you'll ever see.

 New cuisine in the old city